 Pursuant to a policy designed to retain key employees established by the Corporation's board of directors in 1977, the Corporation has at-will severance agreements with Messrs.
 Benante, Nachman, Yohrling, Napoleon and Tynan, as well as a number of other key employees, which provide for the payment by the Corporation of severance pay, in the case of involuntary termination of employment other than for cause, in an amount equal to one year's base salary and bonus at the time of termination, as well as the continued availability of certain employee benefits, for a period of one year following termination.
 The at-will severance agreements provide that such severance pay and benefits also would be made available in the case of voluntary retirement or termination of employment, which is the direct result of a change in the terms or conditions of employment, including a reduction in compensation or in job responsibilities.

-(1) Calculated by determining the difference between the fair market value of the common stock underlying the options on December 31, 2001 (\$47.75, the closing price on the New York Stock Exchange Composite Transactions) and the the option of the employee, said amount of severance pay may be paid over the two-year period following such termination, in which case such employee benefits would continue in effect for the same period.
+At the option of the employee, said amount of severance pay may be paid over the two-year period following such termination, in which case such employee benefits would continue in effect for the same period.
 Under the at-will severance agreements, the payment of severance pay, and the availability of benefits, is contingent upon a number of conditions, including the employee's performance of his agreements with respect to providing consulting services, releasing the Corporation from any employment related claims, and not entering into competition with the Corporation.

 The Company entered into a Mutual Separation Agreement with Mr. Robert A. Bosi, formerly the Corporation's Vice President -- Finance on November 12, 2001.
 Pursuant to this Agreement, Mr. Bosi resigned as an employee of the Company as of November 12, 2001, and the Company agreed to (i) pay Mr. Bosi his base salary of \$196,000 for seventeen months (the "Severance Period"); (ii) pay Mr. Bosi his full target bonus of \$87,500 for fiscal 2001 (iii) permit Mr. Bosi to continue to vest in his stock options through the Severance Period; and (iv) permit Mr. Bosi to continue to participate in the Company's group medical and dental programs and life and disability insurance programs in accordance with the terms of such plans as applicable to employees generally, until the sooner of the conclusion of the Severance Period or his eligibility for such benefit at a new employer.
-In the event that Mr. Bosi violates his nondisclosure and confidentiality obligations to the Company, his right to receive the benefits listed in (i) and (iii) shall terminate and he shall be required to repay any amounts received under (i) and (iii) during the Severance Period.
+In the event that Mr. Bosi violates his nondisclosure and confidentiality obligations to the Company, his right to receive the benefits listed in (i) and (iii) shall terminate and he shall be required to repay any amounts received under (i) and (ii) during the Severance Period.